Aaron Robinson (baseball)

-Aaron Andrew Robinson (June 23, 1915 – March 9, 1966) was an American professional baseball player.
-He played in Major League Baseball as a catcher from to for the New York Yankees, Chicago White Sox, Detroit Tigers and Boston Red Sox.
+Aaron Andrew Robinson (June 23, 1915 – March 9, 1966) was an American professional baseball catcher whose career began in 1937 and continued through 1955.
+He played in Major League Baseball for the New York Yankees, Chicago White Sox, Detroit Tigers and Boston Red Sox.
 Robinson's tenure with the Yankees spanned the gap between the careers of Yankee Hall of Fame catchers Bill Dickey (1928–1946) and Yogi Berra (1946–1963).

+Biography

-Born in Lancaster, South Carolina, Robinson threw right-handed, batted left-handed and was listed as 6 ft 2 in tall and 205 lb.
-His professional playing career began in 1937 in minor league baseball.
+Robinson was born in June 1915 at Lancaster, South Carolina.
+He threw right-handed, batted left-handed and was listed as 6 ft 2 in tall and 205 lb.

+Minor leagues

+His professional playing career began in 1937 in minor league baseball with the Class D Snow Hill Billies in the Coastal Plin lead.
+He progressed through the minor leagues with stints with the Norfolk Tars (1938), Akron Yankees (1938-1939), Binghamton Triplets (1939-1940), Kansas City Blues (1940-1941), and Newark Bears (1932-1943).

-Major League career
+Major league career

 Robinson made his major league debut for the New York Yankees on May 6, 1943, playing in only one game before leaving to serve in the United States Coast Guard for the remainder of World War II.
 His service in the Coast Guard began on June 21, 1943, and he played baseball while serving.
 When the war ended in 1945, Robinson returned to the Yankees in July, appearing in 50 games.
 He took over as the Yankees' starting catcher in 1946 with promising results, posting a .297 batting average along with 16 home runs and 64 runs batted in.
 He also finished third among American League catchers with 25 baserunners caught stealing, and fourth in assists with 50.
 Robinson finished 16th in the American League Most Valuable Player Award voting.

 Robinson began the 1947 season as the Yankees' starting catcher, and was named as a reserve player for the American League in the 1947 All-Star Game.
 However, as the season progressed, Yogi Berra began to take over as the starting catcher.
 Robinson ended the year with a .270 batting average in 82 games, with 5 home runs and 36 runs batted in, as the Yankees went on to win the American League pennant.
 In the 1947 World Series, Robinson appeared in three games and started in Games 5 and 7, getting two hits in 10 at-bats, as the Yankees defeated the Brooklyn Dodgers in a seven-game series.

 Having a surplus of catchers in 1948 with Berra, Sherm Lollar and Gus Niarhos, the Yankees decided to trade Robinson, along with Fred Bradley and Bill Wight, to the Chicago White Sox for Eddie Lopat in February of that year.
 He played in 98 games for the White Sox, but his offensive statistics continued to decline, as he hit for a .252 batting average.
 After only one season with the White Sox, Robinson was traded to the Detroit Tigers for Billy Pierce in November 1948.